jamesthesnake/PumasDocs.jl/docs/src/basics/doses_subjects_populations.md

 - `amt`: the amount of the dose.
 This is the only required value.
 - `time`: the time at which the dose is given.
 Defaults to 0.
-- `evid`: the event id.
-1 specifies a normal event.
-3 means it's a reset event, meaning that the value of the dynamical variable is reset to the `amt` at the dosing event.
-If 4, then the value is reset (to the steady state), and then a final dose is given.
-Defaults to 1.
+- `evid`: the event id. `1` specifies a normal event. `3` means it's a reset event, meaning that the value of the dynamical variable is reset to the `amt` at the dosing event.
+If `4`, then the value is reset (to the steady state), and then a final dose is given.
+Defaults to `1`.
 - `ii`: the interdose interval.
 For steady state events, this is the length of time between successive doses.
 When `addl` is specified, this is the length of time to the next dose.
+Defaults to `0`.
+- `addl`: the number of additional events of the same types, spaced by `ii`.
   Defaults to 0.
-- `addl`: the number of additional doses of the same time to give.
-Defaults to 0.
 - `rate`: the rate of administration.
-If 0, then the dose is instantaneous.
+If `0`, then the dose is instantaneous.
   Otherwise the dose is administrated at a constant rate for a duration equal to `amt/rate`.
 - `ss`: an indicator for whether the dose is a steady state dose.
-A steady state dose is defined as the result of having applied the dose with the interval `ii` infinitely many successive times.
-0 indicates that the dose is not a steady state dose.
+A steady state dose is defined as the result of having applied the dose with the interval `ii` infinitely many successive times. `0` indicates that the dose is not a steady state dose.
 1 indicates that the dose is a steady state dose.
 2 indicates that it is a steady state dose that is added to the previous amount.
 The default is 0.